oasis-tcs/mqtt/mqtt-sn-2.0/prose/editorial-content-timetravel/content-autobahn.md

 > **Non-normative comment**
 >
-> UDP as defined in \[RFC0768\] can be used for MQTT-SN v2.0 if the Maximum Transmission Unit is configured to be more than the MQTT-SN Packet size
+> UDP as defined in \[RFC0768\] can be used for MQTT-SN if the Maximum Transmission Unit is configured to be more than the MQTT-SN Packet size used
-> used and no Packet fragmentation occurs.\
+> and no Packet fragmentation occurs.\
 > Depending on the network configuration, UDP can duplicate Packets.
 If this can happen, the PROTECTION Packet monotonic counter should be used.
 >
 > Examples of possible consequences of not removing duplicate Packets are:\